MKarthik730/Memoir/README.md

 Memoir helps you preserve the people in your life and the memories you've shared with them.
 You can store photos and text entries linked to specific people — and explore those connections through a dynamic relationship graph.

-Think of it as a personal CRM meets memory journal, built for human relationships.
+Think of it as a **personal CRM meets memory journal**, built for human relationships.

 ---